lennartpollvogt/moff-cli/moff-cli/check/tech_check.md

         path: Optional path to documentation root
         save: Whether to save results to moff_results.txt
         quiet: Suppress terminal output
+        verbose: Whether to show expected structure templates for files with errors

     Returns:
         Exit code (0 for success, non-zero for failures)